My approach to therapy

 This area will continue to evolve as I expand my knowledge and skills (both as a therapist and as a human).

-Integrative/ecclectic - I use different tools and techniques to support you on your journey.
-Sometimes I combine approaches depending on what I think might help most.
 Your feedback and input really matters to me, so I’ll check in with you often to make sure what we’re doing feels okay for you.

 Things I WON’T do as your therapist: